iai-group/ecir2017-fusion/README.md

 # Fusion-Based Object Retrieval
-This repository provides reources developed within the following paper:
+This repository provides resources developed within the following paper:

 > S. Zhang and K. Balog.
-Design Patterns for Fusion-Based Object Retrieval, In ECIR'17, April 2017.
+Design Patterns for Fusion-Based Object Retrieval.
+In ECIR'17, April 2017.

 This study is an effort aimed at reproducing the result presented in the Fusion-Based Object paper.